Pujiang, Shanghai: New town

 The Italian architects Gregotti Associati produced the plan for the new town, with a total area of 15 square kilometres, laid out in a grid pattern.
 A 2.6 square kilometre section in the north of the town was built by developer Highpower-OCT Investment, with the continuing involvement of Gregotti, as well as other Italian architects.
 This section has garden villas, an Italian palace and a piazza with a bell tower.
 However, such Italian features were not used in the town's south eastern section, which became a high density development to house the people displaced from the site of Shanghai's 2010 World Expo.
 By 2010 the new town's registered population was around 50,000.
 Construction was still in progress as of March 2012.
+Property values increased substantially due to the new town's location and large public spaces.

+Pujiang New Town includes large public amenities at the core of the town with residential areas to the north and south of the core.

 Zhaojialou

 Zhaojialou is an ancient water town which has undergone extensive rebuilding and renovation.
 After three years of restoration, stage one of the three stage program was completed in 2010.